 The Password Options:

 - Requires Confirmation: If checked, this will force the user to confirm the password before it can be used.
 The user can be sent an email with an 'account' confirmation link.
-The created password will not be used (i.e. the assets will be not available to the person until they confirm their login)
+The created password will not be used (i.e. the assets will be not available to the person until they confirm their login).
+Note, you can manually confirm a contact with a password by viewing the contact record's custom fields

 - Login URL: This is the URL of the webpage/landing page that contains the 'login' form.
 The login form is a form that has the 'Enter Password' form element.